MichaelaIsaacs/DataFactoryFabConAtlanta2026WorkshopInstructions/README.md

 - Enforced **network isolation and outbound access controls**

 The resulting solution reflects exactly the patterns and capabilities exercised in this workshop and can be re-run, extended, or secured further using the same Fabric experiences.

+## Completion Summary

+Want to try your new Data Factory knowledge?
+Want to win some fun prizes?
+Participate in our Data Factory Community Contest!
+Check out the [contest description[(https://community.fabric.microsoft.com/t5/AI-Ready-Data-Gallery/bd-p/df_aireadydata_gallery?featured=yes)] to learn more!